acikgozb/tcp-ip-journey/1-ping/README.md

 #### Step 2: Recursive Resolutions

 As I mentioned above, there are a _ton_ of DNS servers around the world.
-So we can make a guess that our DNS server located at `192.168.1.1` actually does not know every single IP address out in the Internet.
+So we can make a guess that our DNS server located at `192.168.1.1` probably does not know every single IP address out on the Internet.
-But it's responsibility is to provide IP address to any host in the test network, which is `192.168.1.0`.
+Nonetheless, it's responsibility is to provide IP address to any host in the test network, which is `192.168.1.0`.

-So, if our DNS server do not know every IP address, how does it retrieve the IP address of `google.com`, which is `172.217.169.206`?
+So, if our DNS server does not know every IP address, how does it retrieve the IP address of `google.com`, which is `172.217.169.206`?
 Here comes the next important thing about DNS, it is the fact that **a DNS server does its name resolution recursively**.

 So, what does recursion mean in this context?